magnusnn/informationSecurity/ttm4135/README.md

 - Two different types are key transport and key agreement.

 ### Key transport with asymmetric cryptography
 - One user chooses key material and sends it encrypted to the other party.
 - In some cases the message can be signed by the sender as well as encrypted for the recipient.
 - TLS includes options for this type of key distribution.
 - Cannot provide forward secrecy.

 ### Key agreement
 - Two parties each provide input to the keying material.
 - Usually provide authentication with public keys, for example by signing the exchanged messages.
 - Diffie-Hellman protocol is a widely used key agreement protocol.
 - TLS includes options for this type of key distribution too.

 ### Forward secrecy
+also known as perfect forward secrecy: is a property of secure communication protocols in which compromise of long-term keys does not compromise past session keys.

+Forward secrecy protects past sessions against future compromises of secret keys or passwords.

 - What happens when a long-term key is compromised ?
 - The attacker can now act as the owner of the long-term key.